All of our content is written by humans, not robots. Learn More

 1. VPN App Won’t Install

 The VPN app is your gateway to the VPN service itself.
 You’ll use it to select a server, connect to the VPN, and configure your connection settings, among other things.
-Sometimes, however, installing a VPN app doesn’t go as smoothly as expected.
+Sometimes, however, setting up a VPN app doesn’t go as smoothly as expected.
 So what could be the problem?

 VPN installation issues are common, even with well-known VPN brands.